We hope you enjoy reading this article.

 web app into a DApp

-DApps offer a number of advantages over traditional centralized database applications.
-Aside from these advantages, innovating in DApps is a great way to help further the quest to unlock the power of blockchain technology.
+DApps (decentralized applications) offer several advantages over traditional centralized database applications.
+Aside from these advantages, innovating in DApps is a great way to further help the quest to unlock the power of blockchain technology.

-Let’s explore how to convert a web app into a DApp.
+Take the following steps to convert a web app into a DApp:

 I recommend the following learning resources for your team:

-3. DAPPS FOR BEGINNERS website, which provides valuable guidelines for developing DApps.
+3. DApps For Beginners website provides valuable guidelines for developing DApps.

 Metamask logo